sunsetkookaburra/dinocord/README.md

 ## Contributing
 I'm not currently accepting contributions through pull requests.
 Once I'm happy with a functional state, then I might.
-At that time I will also open the issue tracker.

 ###### Est. 20th Jan 2020